 Pricing your Airbnb property is never as simple as setting the rate.
 That you want and then waiting for guests to come along.
 It requires research and effort, and the more that you put into it.
 The more that you will get out of it.
 Airbnb prices are on average the same as hotel prices, but consumers have shown that they prefer using Airbnb.
 You know that hotel chains are putting serious effort into their pricing schemes, and you need to do the same.

 Setting your rates intelligently, you can increase your revenues – all without doing any additional work.
 This is the power of smart pricing, and it is available to you immediately.
-Implement these five steps into your pricing strategy to increase your revenue today.
+Implement these five steps into your pricing strategy to increase your revenue.

 When you have launched a new listing and you have not yet built up a reputation for it, you may need to take a small loss in order to build up your reviews and feedback.
-More-established listings are more attractive to potential guests because they look like less of a risk.
+Renting on Airbnb more-established listings are more attractive to potential guests because they look like less of a risk.
 To offset this effect, undercut the prices that more-established listings have set – until you have established your listing just as firmly.

 There are days throughout the year when your property will be in more demand than it is otherwise.
 You should realize what these days are, how they affect your area, and whether or not you can charge your guests more for them.
 If you are the last listing available in Downtown Manhattan on Christmas Eve, for instance, you can be sure to rent out your property at double or even triple your normal rate.
 This is a huge windfall that you will miss out on unless you make yourself aware of it.

 Higher occupancy rates will equal more consistent revenue.
 Think about it: if you fill up only ten of your days in a thirty-day month, you would need to charge three times as much as to make the same amount of money filling up all your days.
 Strike a balance between a high occupancy rate and a high price by offering guests discounts if they book a week, two weeks, three weeks, or a month at a time.